 The speed and agility of cloud-based web hosting has changed the playing field in many industries, expanding the possibilities of technological application.
 One obvious example is medical research.
-Phys.org reports that the growing Cloud Hosting option is being used in genetic profiling research to allow for a much faster and less costly analysis of DNA sequences.
+Phys.org reports that the growing Cloud Server Hosting option is being used in genetic profiling research to allow for a much faster and less costly analysis of DNA sequences.
 Wu Feng, a computer scientist at Virginia Tech, notes that data analysis generally has become more sophisticated because of the speed and scope of the cloud.

 Businesses are slowly beginning to grasp the vast potential of the cloud and how it might be applied for a competitive advantage in their industry.
 In a completely different corner from medical research, freight software and technology company Integrated Visual Data Technology, Inc., recently approached us about a cloud-based solution for their business.
 Let’s explore the nature of the business and how our hosting solution was effective.

 Integrated Visual Data creates software and devices that log weight and other usage data for various freight-handling trucks: pallet trucks, lift trucks, and various kinds of tilt and level indicators.
 The machines allow information about the usage of the trucks to be monitored by operators, as well as stored and accessed by management.

 Weight data is helpful for general operational analysis and record-keeping, but the systems created by IVDT are useful in a completely different way as well.
 The company has an additional feature that can be added to any of its equipment as desired: an alert system for “rough vehicle handling.”
 This system notifies management of the following parameters related to each lift truck: